Charanjit Singh Channi: Chief Minister of Punjab

 In September 2021, he succeeded Captain Amarinder Singh as Chief Minister of Punjab after the latter's resignation.
 He is the first Dalit Sikh Chief Minister of Punjab.
 Commentators suggested that Punjab's large Dalit population and attempts by other parties to appeal to it may have influenced Congress's choice of Channi as Singh's successor.

 On 26 September fifteen new ministers were sworn in; several ministers from the Second Amarinder Singh ministry were retained.

 Soon after taking office, Channi made several policy announcements.
 On 21 September he promised action concerning a sacrilege case and said that the electricity bills of water works schemes would be waived and connections would be restored.
 On 23 September he stated "Class D" government jobs would be regularised; they were previously outsourced.
 In November 2021, Channi inaugurated his dream project Dastaan-e-Shahadat theme park at Chamkaur Sahib.

 On 24 December 2021, Channi approved setting up Punjab State Commission for General Category.
 Congress leader Navjot Dahiya was appointed its first chairman.
 On 30 December 2021, Channi started free bus travel for students.

+Contribution in Academic Research

+Within his first 100 days, Channi’s administration set up academic chairs in honor of notable figures like Bhagwan Valmiki, Guru Ravidass, Bhai Jaita (Baba Jiwan Singh), Dr. B.R.
+Ambedkar, and Bhai Makhan Shah Labana.

+Enforcement measures to control illegal mining

+In December 2021, Punjab CM Charanjit Singh Channi announced a fine of ₹25,000 for violations of sand mining norms.
+This was part of a broader effort to curb illegal extraction and to stabilize sand prices, which were capped at ₹5.50 per cubic foot.
+District officials were directed to maintain strict vigilance at mining sites, and Deputy Commissioners were instructed to offer the ₹25,000 reward to anyone who provided proof video or otherwise of norm violations.
+Additionally, panchayats seeking sand were to receive it free of cost, and only trucks (not tractor-trailers) were to be charged at the fixed rate.
+The CM also urged the reopening of previously closed legitimate mining sites and emphasized that no political interference would be tolerated.